collaborativebioinformatics/virussusceptibility/README.md

 We tested our pipeline on a subset of the CORD-19 dataset, as well as on the whole CORD-19 dataset.

-Moreover, as a proof of principle, we created our own vector database out of a small number of articles embedded with SPECTER and tested the relevant article retrieval.
+Moreover,  we created our own vector database out of a small number of articles from the CORD-19 dataset, embedded with SPECTER and tested the relevant article retrieval.

 ## The aims